claytonjwong/professional-skills-for-the-workplace/README.md

 ⭐️ In a **VUCA** world, disruption and innovation are everyday realities.
 Key to staying relevant is your ability to analyze evolving needs and stakeholder expectations.

 ![](adapt_trans_changes.png)

+### Discovering Ourselves and Our Standards

+#### Reflect upon the assessment from last week:

+* How would you evaluate your ability to adapt to your org changes?
+* How adaptable are you?
+* Can you remember adapting comfortably to many challenging situations?
+* When have you found it difficult to adapt to changing situations?
+* When have you learned a new process?
+* How have you redesigned a product or a service?
+* How have you worked with a new team?
+* How have you handled changing to a new intranet, shifting to virtual meetings, or sharing ownership of a product?

+#### Think about:

+* What are your personal and professional values?
+* What are your standards and your expectations for yourself?
+* How do you tend to value yourself?

+#### Outcomes:

+1. We pass or find alignment between ourselves and our standards
+2. We fail and find discrepancy between ourselves and our standards

+#### Gaps Between Our Outcomes:

+We can choose to:

+1. work towards reducing the discrepancy
+2. avoid it entirely

+#### Self-Awareness

+If we believe there's a little chance of closing the gap, we tend to avoid the issue.
+But if we're optimistic and believe we likely can improve our alignment with our standards of correctness, we'll take action.
+Our actions may also depend on how much time and effort we believe realignment will take.
+The larger the perceived gap between our responses in our standards, and the slower the progress will likely be, the less likely we are to take on realignment efforts.

+What many people don't realize is that you can learn to recognize situations that trigger a threat response, and you can learn to manage your thoughts and feelings about that situation.
+Controlling your inner responses will greatly increase your ability to adapt and grow from the new experience.

+#### SCARF Model

+1. **S**tatus: your sense of relative importance to others, often associated with being the expert.
+2. **C**ertainty: your ability to predict the future.
+People don't like uncertainty.
+We expect our performance to result in success.
+3. **A**utonomy: your sense of control over events.
+Being autonomous in your daily work is a necessary factor in job satisfaction.
+4. **R**elatedness: your sense of safety with others and belonging.
+A lack of relatedness can leave us feeling isolated and lonely.
+5. **F**airness: your perception of fair exchange between people.
+Unfairness will more likely occur where there is lack of rules, expectations, or objectives.